The Moral Foundations Reddit Corpus: Annotation

 \textbf{Authority/Subversion:} Intuitions about deference toward legitimate authorities and high-status individuals.
 It underlies virtues of leadership and respect for tradition, and vices of disorderliness and resenting hierarchy.

 \textbf{Purity/Degradation:} Intuitions about avoiding bodily and spiritual contamination and degradation.
-It underlies virtues of sanctity, nobility, and cleanliness and vices of grossness, impurity, and sinfulness.
+It underlies virtues of sanctity, nobility, and cleanliness and vices of grossness, impurity, and sin.

-It should be noted, that unlike the MFTC, in the MFRC we did not code for Fairness concerns.
-Rather, following the latest theoretical developments in the field \citep{atari2022morality}, we coded for separate foundations of Proportionality and Equality.
+Notably, unlike the MFTC, in the MFRC we did not code for Fairness.
+Rather, following the latest theoretical developments in the field \citep{atari2023morality}, we coded for separate foundations of Proportionality and Equality.

-In addition to these six foundations, annotators were trained to look for an additional construct: \emph{Thin Morality} -- a moral judgment or concern which is voiced without clearly referring to one of the six moral domains \citep[see][]{atari2022}.
+In addition to these six foundations, annotators were trained to look for an additional construct: \emph{Thin Morality} -- a moral judgment or concern which is voiced without clearly referring to one of the six moral domains \citep[][]{atari2022}.
 This brings the total categories of moral sentiment to 7.
 Annotators also had a formal category for \emph{Implicit/Explicit Morality } -- whether the moral sentiment in the comment was expressed explicitly or implicitly.
 Lastly, the annotators were asked to report their overall level of confidence in their annotation as not confident, somewhat confident, or very confident.